 - Place 15 soap nuts (more if pieces instead of whole soap nuts) in 6 cups of water.

 - Bring to boil, reduce heat and simmer for about an hour.
-The soap nuts will turn light tan when all of the saponin is released.
+The soap nuts will turn light tan when all of the saponins is released.

 How to Use

 Use 2-4 tablespoons per load, depending on how large and dirty the load is.
-Hard water may also require more of the liquid.
+Hard water may also require more of liquid.
 The liquid can be used just like you would use other detergents in your washer.
-For best results don’t over fill your washer, the clothes need room to agitate to be properly cleaned.
+For best results don’t overfill your washer, the clothes need room to agitate to be properly cleaned.

 How to Store